 Easier to install

 There is no question that a steel power pole weighs less than a heavy timber pole, making it easier to transport and install, particularly in tight spaces.
 As it is a manufactured product, the steel pole can arrive pre-drilled to meet company or municipal standards, which again significantly shortens the installation time of the pole.

 It is important to remember that maintenance of your power pole is the homeowners responsibility.
 The Ausgrid website states:

 “Property owners are responsible for the electrical assets on their property beyond our connection point, including all private power poles, powerlines and pole-top fittings.”

 This type of electrical work can only be carried out by a Level 2 Accredited Service Provider or ASP.
 Level 2 electrician are fully licensed to work on the Ausgrid and Endeavour Energy Network Areas.

 Not sure which power pole is right for your project?

 The steel power pole is an attractive choice for many reasons, but it may not be the best type of electricity power pole depending on a variety of factors.

-To learn more about your options, we welcome you to arrange for a Sydney power pole consultation with one of our accomplished electricians here at Everest Electrical.
-Serving the Sydney area for over 15 years, we understand the unique issues and conditions local communities face and will provide you with a thorough assessment to help you determine which power pole is right for your project.
+To learn more about your options, we welcome you to arrange a consultation with one of our accomplished Level 2 electricians at Everest Electrical.
+Serving the Sydney area for over 20 years, we understand the unique issues and conditions local communities face and will provide you with a thorough assessment to help you determine which power pole is right for your project.

 We invite you to call our Everest Electrical team today on 0410 229 139.